github/developer.github.com/content/changes/2014-08-27-organization-memberships-api.md

 author_name: jakeboxer
 ---

 The upcoming [Team Memberships API][team-memberships-api] gives you the power to [invite][org-invitations] new GitHub users to your organization via the API.
-Today, we're expanding the API to allow users to find out about (and accept) those invitations.
+We're expanding the API to also allow users to view their organization membership statuses and accept any invitations they've received.

 ### The new Organization Memberships API